-Circuits are a fantastic method of training, perfect for squash players to use to optimise time and get maximum impact from their workouts.
+Circuits are a fantastic method of training, perfect for squash players to use to help optimise available time and to get maximum impact from their workouts.

 We have a brand new edition of our popular ’11 Points on Fitness’ Q&A, this time featuring Egyptian star Mazen Hesham.

 Mazen has been on a long road back from injury after first bursting onto the scene several years ago, but a big win over Diego Elias at this week’s British Open is a sign that he’s almost back to his best.

 The lunge action is one of the very fundamentals that squash is built around.
 The ability to rapidly move into and hold a strong stable lunge position is crucial to giving yourself the optimal base for maximising control of your shots.

 New Zealand’s Paul Coll is our featured player this week, and we’ve had a fantastic response to our exclusive documentary ‘More Than a Machine’ that examines the background and training regime of the Kiwi star.

 The purpose of this blog is to give you some suggestions of elements you can incorporate into your training, to help allow you to put into practice some of Paul’s conditioning-related insights.

 It’s not always easy trying to fit in extra training time to work on your squash fitness.
 Any session you manage to add in then, you obviously want to ensure is as guaranteed effective and as efficient as possible.
 A great way to organise your physical workouts to optimise this effectiveness and efficiency is through the use of Circuits.